Skip to main content

 }

-• $type: Always “page” for page content
+• $type: "page" for page documents

-• layout: Which layout template to use
+• layout: Which layout contract to use

 • metadata: SEO and page-level data

-• regions: Named areas containing components
+• regions: Named layout regions containing blocks

-• component: References a registered component by name
+• component: The registered component contract name

-Component Registry
+Component Contracts

 name: 'home_hero',